-In Part I of the form, you must indicate that you are granting the power to sign the return, the form number, and the tax year for which the form is being filed.
+In Part I of the form, you must indicate that you are granting the power to sign the return, the tax form number, and the tax year for which the form is being filed.
 Attach the power of attorney to the tax return.
-If you are acting on behalf of someone serving in a combat zone, see Filing Returns for Combat Zone Participants, later.
+If you are acting on behalf of someone serving in a combat zone, see Filing

+Returns for Combat Zone/Qualified Hazardous Duty Area Participants, later.

 Joint returns.
 Generally, joint returns must be signed by both spouses.
-However, when a spouse is overseas, in a missing status, incapacitated, or deceased, a power of attorney may be needed to file a joint return.
+However, when a spouse is overseas, in a combat zone or qualified hazardous duty area, in a missing status, incapacitated, or deceased, a power of attorney may be needed to file a joint return.